zzzprojects/learn-orm/tutorials/net-5/preview-8.md

 The team has made improvements to the console log provider in the `Microsoft.Extensions.Logging` library.

- - Developers can now implement a custom `ConsoleFormatter` to exercise complete control over formatting and colorization of the console output.
+ - Developers can now implement a custom `ConsoleFormatter` to exercise complete control over formatting and colorizing the console output.
  - The formatter APIs allow for rich formatting by implementing a subset of the VT-100 (supported by most modern terminals) escape sequences.
 The console logger can parse out escape sequences on unsupported terminals allowing you to author a single formatter for all terminals.

 Besides, to support custom formatters, a built-in JSON formatter is also added that emits structured JSON logs to the console.